Erik Jarvik: Lungfish phylogeny

-Finally, Jarvik investigated the anatomy of Ichthyostega, resulting in a monograph with an extensive photographic documentation of the material collected in 1929–1955.

 Legacy

 Some of Jarvik's views did not accord with general opinion in vertebrate paleontology.
 However, his anatomical studies of Eusthenopteron foordi laid the foundations for modern studies of the transition from fishes to tetrapods.
 Jarvik was a member of the Royal Swedish Academy of Sciences and French Academy of Sciences and Knight of the Order of Vasa.
 The lungfish Jarvikia and the osteolepiform Jarvikina are named after him.